manikolbe/image-gen-webapp/README.md

-# Stable Diffusion Web Application
+# AI Image Generator - Web Application

 This project is a web application built using Streamlit and Stable Diffusion for generating images from text prompts.
 It uses `pyenv` for managing Python versions and virtual environments.